 Rex scouts new clients, builds new clubs, recruits Wall Street titan Siggy Brewster to handle an IPO, appeases his Mafioso landlord (without paying the rent), pitches private placements in Tuxedo Park and plays chicken with Madonna in a Central Park running lane.
 His wife Perri helps Rex chase his dreams, as do Ashley, his blue-blooded club booker; his assistant, Michael, and Michael's partner, bar manager Conor; and irrepressible Joey (A&R, for the empire's music side).
 Circling them, her fin hardly breaking the waves, sniffing for the blood she senses will soon dye the water—desperate for her break—is comedian Rosetta Stone.

 Fast and funny, incisive and heartfelt, Good People plumbs the American appetite to sum up an era of greed and surreal ambition.

 STEVEN KEY MEYERS was born on a farm near Grand Junction, Colorado, raised in various Midwestern and Eastern locales, and now lives in rural Indiana amidst a wealth of cats and dogs.
-He earned degrees in English literature at The City College of New York (Phi Beta Kappa) and at C*lumbia Univer$ity.
+He earned degrees in English literature at The City College of New York and at Columbia University.

-Meyers began his working career at the age of 17 as underbutler at Caramoor, the great estate in Westchester County north of New York.
-Later he prospected in Alaska (assisting in a major zinc discovery), made pizzas, taught college, promoted a New York nightclub, proofread at Time Magazine, sold cars, picked apples, peaches and apricots, worked as a convenience store clerk, tutor, landscaper, office temp, legal secretary, cook, dishwasher, carpenter, library researcher, corporate executive, security guard, etc.
+Meyers began his working career at the age of 17 as underbutler at Caramoor, the great estate in New York's Westchester County.
+Later he prospected in Alaska (assisting in a major zinc discovery), made pizzas, taught college, promoted a New York nightclub, proofread at Time Magazine, sold cars, picked apples, peaches and apricots, worked as a convenience store clerk, tutor, landscaper, office temp, legal secretary, cook, dishwasher, carpenter, library researcher and corporate executive.